What I’m doing now

 My current focus away from the noise of social media

-I mean, I’m always doing that but I’m experimenting with a few things (including a relatively new Fujifilm X-T50) and also working on remigrating rom Lightroom to Darktable since I’ve also largely remigrated from Windows to Linux.
-Darktable has become quite powerful.
+I mean, I’m always doing that but I’m experimenting with a few things (including a relatively new Fujifilm X-T50) and also working on remigrating from Lightroom to Darktable since I’ve also largely remigrated from Windows to Linux.
+Darktable has become really powerful since I was using it on a 10″ netbook lugged around New Zealand nearly 20 years ago.

 It’s been a while since I was doing this more or less full time.